Fire In Egypt Hospital Kills 7 Coronavirus Patients - UrduPoint

 Firefighters stopped it spreading to other hospital buildings, and ambulances were dispatched to transfer patients to other medical facilities, the state-run newspaper Akhbar al-Youm reported.

-The victims died of suffocation and hospital staff were among those injured, according to local media, which said an investigation had been launched.
+The victims died of suffocation and hospital staff were among those injured, according to local media.

+Egypt's prosecutor-general said in a statement that it has launched an investigation into the incident focusing on the technical specifications of the private hospital's intensive care unit.

 Egypt has so far registered 65,188 COVID-19 cases including 2,789 fatalities.